Reliable Frequency Regulation through Vehicle-to-Grid: Encoding Legislation with Robust Constraints: Introduction

-Adopting the perspective of a vehicle owner, we formulate an optimization model for determining the bidding strategy on the regulation market that maximizes the expected profit from selling primary frequency regulation to the transmission system operator under the reliability constraints imposed by the European Commission.
+Adopting the perspective of a vehicle owner, we formulate an optimization model to determine the bidding strategy on the regulation market that maximizes the expected profit from selling primary frequency regulation to the transmission system operator under the reliability constraints imposed by the European Commission.
 These constraints must hold {\em robustly} for all frequency deviation trajectories in an uncertainty set consistent with applicable legislation.
-As these trajectories constitute continuous-time functions, we are confronted with a robust optimization problem in continuous time.
+As these trajectories constitute continuous-time functions, we are confronted with a robust optimization problem with functional uncertainties.
 Moreover, the impossibility of simultaneously charging and discharging the battery---which amounts to dissipating energy through conversion losses and could be profitable when the battery is full and there is a reward for down-regulation (see, {\em e.g.}, \cite[p.~84]{JAT15})---renders the optimization problem non-convex.
-The main theoretical contribution of this paper is to show that the resulting non-convex robust optimization problem in continuous time is equivalent to a tractable linear program.
-Specifically, this paper makes the following methodological contributions to the literature on robust optimization (see \cite{AB09} for a textbook introduction). \begin{itemize} \item We introduce new {\em uncertainty sets in function spaces} that capture those frequency deviation trajectories for which regulation providers must be able to deliver all promised regulation power.
-These uncertainty sets are reminiscent of the {\em budget uncertainty sets} by \cite{DB04} in finite-dimensional spaces, and their construction is inspired by EU legislation. \item By leveraging a {\em total unimodularity property} of the proposed uncertainty sets and an {\em exact linear decision rule reformulation}, we prove that the worst-case frequency deviation scenarios in all (convex or non-convex) robust constraints of the vehicle owner's optimization problem can be found by solving continuous linear programs, which can be viewed as variants of the so-called {\em separated continuous linear programs} introduced by \cite{EA83}. \item By demonstrating that all these continuous linear programs are solved by piecewise constant frequency deviation trajectories, we show that the vehicle owner's robust optimization problem in continuous time is equivalent to a {\em robust optimization problem in discrete time}.
+The main theoretical contribution of this paper is to show that the resulting non-convex robust optimization problem with functional uncertainties is equivalent to a tractable linear program.
+Specifically, this paper makes the following methodological contributions to robust optimization (see \cite{AB09} for a textbook introduction). \begin{itemize} \item We introduce new {\em uncertainty sets in function spaces} that capture those frequency deviation trajectories for which regulation providers must be able to deliver all promised regulation power.
+These uncertainty sets are reminiscent of the {\em budget uncertainty sets} by \cite{DB04} in finite-dimensional spaces, and their construction is inspired by EU legislation. \item By leveraging a {\em total unimodularity property} of the proposed uncertainty sets and an {\em exact linear decision rule reformulation}, we prove that the worst-case frequency deviation scenarios in all (convex or non-convex) robust constraints of the vehicle owner's optimization problem can be found by solving continuous linear programs, which can be viewed as variants of the so-called {\em separated continuous linear programs} introduced by \cite{EA83}. \item By demonstrating that all these continuous linear programs are solved by piecewise constant frequency deviation trajectories, we show that the robust optimization problem with functional uncertainties is equivalent to a {\em robust optimization problem in discrete time}.
 In doing so, we use more direct proof techniques than \cite{MP95}, who derived sufficient conditions under which the solutions of separated continuous linear programs are piecewise constant. \item The robust optimization problem obtained by time discretization is still non-convex.
 Using the structural properties of its (discretized) uncertainty sets and of its objective and constraint functions, however, we can prove that it is equivalent to a {\em linear} robust optimization problem that can be reformulated as a {\em tractable linear program} via standard techniques. \end{itemize}